By Martin Santa and Jan Lopatka

 The minimum Slovak monthly salary is just 327 euros ($430), half of the minimum pay in crisis-hit Greece.

-At the heart of the SDKU rout lies the leaking of a secret service file in December appearing to detail bugged conversations between politicians and businessmen in which they allegedly discuss kickbacks in return for the sale of public companies in the mid-2000s.
+At the heart of the SDKU's likely electoral rout, however, lies the leaking of a secret service file in December appearing to detail bugged conversations between politicians and businessmen in which they allegedly discuss kickbacks in return for the sale of public companies in the mid-2000s.

 Details of the file, codenamed "Gorilla", have drawn tens of thousands of outraged Slovaks onto the streets in the past month in a rare display of public anger.

-Dzurinda and other SDKU officials have denied corruption.
+Dzurinda and other SDKU officials have strenuously denied corruption.

-(Writing by Jan Lopatka; Editing by Alison Williams)
+(Writing by Jan Lopatka; Editing by Andrew Roche)